Deracination/DQSD-Code/trunk/dqsd/src/ReadMe.txt

 	"rel-3-1-8-0-beta" or "rel-3-1-8-0" for a final version

 - Update the site
-	- Check out the dqsdweb module from CVS
+	- Check out the dqsdweb folder from SVN
 	- Modify doc.htm
 		- If this is a beta, point the beta link to the Sourceforge release